 This one is a vital pre and post warmup drill.
-Stretching helps to flex the muscles and solve tightness from running.
-It is a perfect drill for newbies, though even the professional runners require stretching their muscles if they experience a calf tightness.
+Stretching helps to flex the muscles and solve sore calves from running.
+It is a perfect drill for newbies, though even the professional runners require stretching their muscles if they experience a calf soreness.

 Though the foam rollers help to massage the calf, you can still massage with your hands for a direct impact.
 Massaging also helps to target the deep tissues, which might not respond to the foam rollers massage.
-This drill helps to enhance the blood circulation around your calf muscles.
+This drill helps to enhance the blood circulation and relieve tension in your sore calves.

 According to Leading Edge Physical Therapy, dry needling is also an effective remedy for calf tightness.
 This approach is basically an imitation of the common acupuncture, and it was introduced in the Western Countries to replace the traditional Chinese medicine.

 Here, you will require a resistance band that will work on the gastrocnemius, the large outer calf muscles.
 It is an effective drill that can release the fatigue in the muscle group and reduce the risk of a calf injury.

 How Can You Prevent Calf Tightness From Running?